US beats Slovakia 5-1, will play Czechs in Olympic quarters

-”We’ve had a lot of chances that we didn’t score on,” Donato said. ”Just having the chemistry build and continue to build, it feels really good.”

-Shaking off a collision with Ladislav Nagy, Ryan Zapolski had arguably his best game of the tournament, stopping 21 of the 22 shots he faced.
-Zapolski and the U.S. also beat Slovakia 2-1 in the preliminary round when Donato scored twice.
-With his second two-goal game, Donato equaled his father, Ted, who scored four goals for the U.S. at the 1992 Games in Albertville.
+”We all had to show up,” Zapolski said. ”We know we have to win now to keep moving on.
+I think that’s something that shows how strong this team is and how resilient we are.
+We had I think our best game today.”

+The offensive outburst included a power-play goal by James Wisniewski and goals at even strength by Mark Arcobello and Garrett Roe.
+Donato was the star, scoring twice against Slovakia for the second time after doing it in a 2-1 victory in group play.

-Between periods, Donato saw video of his dad in the stands and said, ”I’ve never seen him smile like that before.”
+Between periods, Donato saw video of his dad – who had four goals for the U.S. at the 1992 Albertville Games and coaches him at Harvard – in the stands and said, ”I’ve never seen him smile like that before.”

-Slovakia goaltender Jan Laco allowed five goals on 33 shots and Peter Ceresnak scored a power-play goal for Slovakia, which became the first team eliminated from the men’s side.
+Donato took a shoulder to the jaw from defenseman Michal Cajovsky just as Ladislav Nagy ran over Zapolski.
+Donato had his bloody nose on the bench but didn’t miss a shift, setting the screen on Wisniewski’s 5-on-3 power play goal.

+”He’s a really tough kid, and you see how much just of a natural goal-scorer he is,” Terry said. ”He’s fun to play with and if I get the puck to him I know it’s got a pretty good chance of going in.”

 In other qualification games later Tuesday, Finland played South Korea, with the winner advancing to take on Canada; Slovenia faced Norway, with the winner advancing to play the ”Olympic Athletes from Russia”); and Germany played Switzerland, with the winner advancing to face Sweden.

-After Jordan Greenway was penalized for slashing, Slovakia scored on the power play 16:54 into the second to cut it to 3-1, but the lightning-fast line of Roe, Brian O’Neill and Broc Little combined for a tic-tac-toe goal to make it 4-1 at 9:52 of the third.
-O’Neill flashed his speed down the right wing, took a hit while making the pass to Little who found Roe for a tap-in.

-Donato scored his second of the game, this time on the power play, 16:46 into the third to put a capper on a convincing victory authored by the college players.

-NOTES: St. Cloud State defenseman Will Borgen was a healthy scratch again for the United States. … Veteran forward Jim Slater returned to the lineup, replacing Chad Kolarik. … Former NHL player and coach Craig Ramsay coaches Slovakia.
+NOTES: Slovakia goaltender Jan Laco allowed five goals on 33 shots. … St. Cloud State defenseman Will Borgen was a healthy scratch again for the United States. … Veteran forward Jim Slater returned to the lineup, replacing Chad Kolarik. … Former NHL player and coach Craig Ramsay coaches Slovakia.

 —